 Step 4- Adapt Your Offering as Needed

-As we said earlier, customer success is an agile area – customer needs and expectations keep changing based on the external environment and it’s down to your customer success executive to keep their finger on the pulse.
+As we said earlier, customer success is an agile area.
+Customer needs and expectations keep changing based on the external environment.
+It’s down to your customer success executive to keep their finger on the pulse.